- 24 guests

 Dining Aboard Ombak Putih

-Free tea, coffee, soft drinks, juices and mineral water is available on board Ombak Putih, as are excellent meals and snacks.
-You'll enjoy a welcome drink and chilled towels to refresh you upon embarkation.
+Free tea, coffee, soft drinks, juices, filtered water (reusable water bottle is provided) and mineral water is available on board Ombak Putih, as are excellent buffet meals and snacks.
+Enjoy a welcome drink and chilled towels to refresh your embarkation.
 Vegetarian diets can be accommodated upon request.
-Wine, beer and other alcholic drinks are available for purchase on board; however, Indonesia has high import taxes for alcohol, so guests are permitted to bring their own wine or liquor, which should be stored in cabins as there is limited space in the ship's coolers.
+Wine, beer and other alcoholic drinks are available for purchase on board; however, Indonesia has high import taxes for alcohol, so guests are permitted to bring their own wine or liquor, which should be stored in staterooms as there is limited space in the ship’s coolers.

-Ombak Putih features 12 cabins, four with double beds (cabin # 2, 6, 8, 12), four configured as twin-bunks (cabin # 4, 5, 10, 11) and four configured for triple occupancy with a double and an extra singe bed (cabin # 1, 3, 7, 9).
-Each cabin aboard Ombak Putih has individually controlled air conditioning and its own private bathroom with hot shower, wash basin, toilet and toiletries.
+Ombak Putih can accommodate 24 guests in complete comfort and superb style.
+Her 12 cabins are a study in the efficient use of space aboard a ship—all boasting modern conveniences such as USB charging ports, air conditioning, stylish fixtures and ensuite bathrooms with a hot shower and toiletries.
+The beach sarongs and towels, reusable water bottles and small day-pack that await guests on the berth make it clear that time won’t be spent inside peering through the brass porthole.
 Towels and beach towels are regularly changed.
-There is ample space to store your belongings and still move about with ease.
-Valuables and travel documents can be stored in the ship's safe.
+There is ample space to store belongings and still move about with ease.
+Valuables and travel documents can be stored in the ship’s safe.
 Voltage on board is 220 volts.
-In each cabin there is a socket suitable for 2-way European plugs.
-An added bonus is mattresses and light blankets available on the Top Deck for sleeping under the stars, an unforgettable experience that a cruise in the tropics affords.
+In each stateroom there is a socket suitable for 2-way European plugs as well as USBs.
+An added bonus, mattresses and light blankets are available on the Top Deck for sleeping under the stars, an unforgettable experience that a cruise in the tropics affords.